jshin-leo/youtube-utils/README.md

 This repository contains two Python scripts for working with YouTube links and transcripts:

+## Purpose

+This project is intended to help researchers and developers make publicly available YouTube content more accessible for use in machine learning (ML) workflows, such as:

+- **Retrieval-Augmented Generation (RAG):** The transcript chunks can serve as context for question-answering or summarization models.
+- **Natural Language Processing (NLP):** Enables building datasets for topic modeling, classification, or semantic search.
+- **Speech-to-Text Evaluation:** Allows testing or comparing different transcription models against real-world content.

+It is especially useful when working with educational, research, or tutorial videos that are publicly accessible and intended for reuse.

+⚠️ **Use responsibly**: This tool is not intended for scraping copyrighted or private content without permission.

 ## 1. YouTube_Scraper.py
 A web crawler that:
 - Accepts a list of starting URLs